-So I thought I would put together a list of resources that helped me pass the NT2-II and also mention those that didn’t so much (so you can avoid wasting your valuable time and money).
+Here’s a list of resources that helped me pass the NT2-II, and some that didn’t so much (so you can avoid wasting your valuable time and money).
 Perhaps it can be useful for someone out there.

-How to learn Dutch the best way, my experience:
+How to learn Dutch the best way, in my experience:

-#1.
-Tips to learn Dutch easy: Buy a good dictionary
+#1 Tip to learn Dutch easy: buy a good dictionary

-#2.
-Tips to learn Dutch fast and right: Go to classes
+#2 Tip to learn Dutch fast and right: go to classes

 Yes, go to classes.
 To good ones.
 I took several courses: an intermediate, advanced and NT2-II preparation class.
 Your mileage may vary, you may need more or fewer classes depending on your style of learning.
 There are many schools and many methods, find something that suits you and follow through, as I believe Dutch is not a language that you can just self-learn (unless maybe your native language is German or Nordic one).

-#3.
-Tips to learn Dutch well: Immerse yourself
+#3 Tip to learn Dutch well: immerse yourself

 I also loved learning some songs from the Dutch children’s singing competition: “kinderen voor kinderen” (‘…op een onbewoond eiland lekker leven is de leus’).
 Libraries also regularly organize readings for children, if you can attend those, it could help as well.
 And some of the biggest ones have special dedicated areas for learning Dutch and also promote “tandems”, that is, setting you up with a buddy to practice your conversation skills.